dpwdec/cv/README.md

 I produced a self lead project called *Selection* which involved creating and editing a six and half film for use on nine synchronised televisions.
 I wrote a code to network the television feeds together so that over the course of the film all outputs were synchronised.
 I also organised a group of performers in singing during the screening and the production design for the event.
 This was assessed by my university as a credit bearing project and I received a mark of 98% for the project and was described by the panel as "one of the best performance projects we have ever seen".
 This project required me to write code to accomplish a goal in the real world, produce a finished project entirely under my own direction and lead a group of performers in actualizing the designing the final product.

 #### "Details oriented"
 In addition to my artistic work I have run a business for the last five years tutoring and proofreading for international students.
 This frequently required me to proof documents in the range of 10-20 thousand words within a 24 hour turn around.
-This taught me to be extremely efficient with my time and oriented towards details so that I could deliver t
+This taught me to be extremely efficient with my time and oriented towards details so that I could deliver the work to my clients on time, a skill I think is strongly transferable to coding and debugging, where the difference between a single comma or period can change the entire outcome of a piece of work.
+I am pleased to say over 90% of my clients made a gain of at least two grade boundaries

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.